 Here are 4 key management tools to help you set absence targets to achieve good attendance.

-1) Monthly information: Adopting the correct information systems for attendance management can gather monthly or weekly reports on attendance patterns of departments and even single employees.
+Adopting the correct information systems for attendance management.
+This can gather monthly or weekly reports on attendance patterns of departments and even single employees.
 Analysing the patterns can give a wealth of information about why and when your employees are off work.
 Additionally, business forecasting is possible by tracking absence costs for the current attendance trends.
 See the Acas guide to attendance management for easy calculations to determine Lost Time Rates.

-2) Trigger alerts: Larger companies may find it hard to keep track of employees, especially if long term sick.
-Triggers can be included in your information systems to alert the appropriate manager via e-mail or text when an employee has been off work for, as an example, 2 weeks, or if the employee has not updated the company on their situation.
-This reminds management that an employee should be contacted and the relevant steps be taken.
+Larger companies may find it hard to keep track of employees, especially if long-term sick.
+Triggers, included in your information systems, alert the appropriate manager via e-mail or text.
+These can be set to alert when an employee has been off work, or if the employee has not updated the company on their situation.
+Reminders tell management that an employee should be contacted and the relevant steps be taken.

-- At Honeydew Health we believe that at least 50% of Return to Work interviews should be conducted on the 1st day of absence and 100% by the end of the working week.
+- We believe at least 50% of Return to Work interviews should be conducted on the 1st day of absence and 100% by the end of the working week.

 - Management should be trained/ updated on attendance management techniques quarterly or more frequently if requested.

-Honeydew Health can highlight the drops in attendance and improve the health of your employees using occupational health services combined with great advice for setting up wellbeing schemes within the workplace.
-You can find out more here.
+Honeydew Health can highlight the drops in attendance and improve the health of your employees.
+We use occupational health services combined with great advice for setting up wellbeing schemes within the workplace.
+Find out more here.